finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             try
             {
-                // [EXPERIMENTAL] GetPersonAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Person
-                ICollection<AccessMetadataValue> result = apiInstance.GetPersonAccessMetadataByKey(idTypeScope, idTypeCode, code, metadataKey, effectiveAt, asAt);
+                // [EXPERIMENTAL] Get an entry identified by a metadataKey in the Access Metadata of a Person ICollection<AccessMetadataValue> result = apiInstance.GetPersonAccessMetadataByKey(idTypeScope, idTypeCode, code, metadataKey, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }